tpascarella/sr50/docs/problems.md

 :::

-Tell me if you notice crap like:
+You'll see some similarities:

-- Uncapped earnings potential
+- "Uncapped earnings potential!"
-- Series 7 & 66 required, insurance licenses also likely required
+- "Series 7 & 66 required, insurance licenses also required"
-- Entrepreneurial spirit, building your "book of business"
+- "Entrepreneurial spirit, building your 'book of business'"
-- Sales experience preferred
+- "Sales experience preferred"

+There is a clear divide between what a financia advisor *should be,* in theory; and the actual logistics of the industry.

+In short:
-**Financial advisors don't get paid for what they know.
-They get paid for what they sell.**
+>**Financial advisors don't get paid for the knowledge they have.
+They get paid commissions on the products they sell.**

 ### - The job is obsolete now

 You don't need to *pay someone thousands of dollars* to tell you to spend less than you earn and invest for the future.

-We have access to Google (and this website), and these options can provide *infinitely better service*, at *infinitely lower cost* than these *"professionals"*.
+We have access to Google (and this website), and these options can provide infinitely better service, at substantially lower cost than *"the professionals"*.

 ## Well Intentioned, Bad Advice

-Most Americans suck at saving.
-They are horrible on all of the [KPIs](kpis/kpis-overview.md) in personal finance, and as a result **they are not qualified to offer you financial advice.** A lot of them pretend to, out of good intentions, but they are not doing you much of a service.
+Most Americans are horrible on all of the [KPIs](kpis/kpis-overview.md) that matter.
+As a result **none of them are qualified to offer you financial advice.**

+A lot of them try to, usually out of good intentions, but they are not doing you much of a service.

 :::caution